Deuteronomy 32

 Deuteronomy 32:1-3"Give ear, O heavens"

 Moses calls on the heavens and the earth themselves as witnesses to this song.
-It is not private counsel - it is cosmic testimony.
-His words are to fall like rain and dew on tender ground.
-And the point of it all is to publish God's name, to declare His greatness.
-The song is not about Moses or Israel; it is a proclamation of who God is.
+This is cosmic testimony, meant to fall like rain and dew on tender ground.
+And the point of it all is to publish God's name, to declare His greatness: the song is a proclamation of who God is.

 Deuteronomy 32:4"The Rock, his work is perfect"